Yingwen-Liu/Wordle-Solvers_Bayesian-Minimax-Heuristic/README.md

 Apply auto solvers to solve the Wordle game
 - `game.py`: A rough version of Wordle.
 Able to play manually
-- `test.py`: Test the solvers and provide an overview
+- `test.py`: Test all the solvers and provide an overview
 - `solvers.py`: Able to manually test the selected solver

 | Solver | Average Attempts | Time Consumption | Description |